 You may be tired and sore for several weeks after surgery.
 Your doctor will prescribe medication to help control your pain.

 Getting back to normal activities may take six weeks or longer.
 Take it easy during this period.

 Your doctor will let you know of restrictions to your activities, such as avoiding overhead lifting or strenuous physical activities.
 Don't be surprised if it seems to take a long time to bounce back from surgery — it may take as long as a year or two to feel completely healed.

-Generally, you'll follow up with your plastic surgeon on a yearly basis to monitor your reconstructed breast.
+Generally, you'll follow up with your plastic surgeon on a yearly basis to monitor your reconstructed breast after the reconstruction is complete.
 Make an appointment sooner than that, however, if you have any concerns about your reconstruction.

 Breast reconstruction may also entail reconstruction of your nipple, if you choose, including tattooing to define the dark area of skin surrounding your nipple (areola).

 If you've had only one breast reconstructed, you'll need to have screening mammography done regularly on your other breast.
 Mammography isn't necessary on breasts that have been reconstructed.

 You may opt to perform breast self-exams on your natural breast and the skin and surrounding area of your reconstructed breast.
 This may help you become familiar with the changes to your breast after surgery so that you can be alert to any new changes and report those to your doctor.

 Keep your expectations realistic when anticipating the outcome of your surgery.
 Breast reconstruction surgery offers many benefits, but it won't make you look or feel exactly like you did before your mastectomy.

 - Provide improved symmetry to your breasts so that they look similar under clothing or a bathing suit